jcalcaben/gatsby-doc-site/src/markdown-pages/normal-markdown.md

 Global variables work across the site, even in normal markdown.
 The following sentence uses global variables:

-This is version <GlobalVariable name='version'/> of a Doc site created by <GlobalVariable name='hackTeam'/> Hackathon team!
+This is version <Variable name='version'/> of a Doc site created by <Variable name='hackTeam'/> Hackathon team!

 ## Example table: